adobeio/adobeio-documentation/README.md

 ### Perform Advanced Configuration for Adobe I/O Events

-For all the Adobe I/O event types known to the Adobe I/O Event Model, you can change:
+For all the Adobe I/O event types known to the Adobe I/O event model, you can change:
 *   the OSGI event **topic**
 *   the **filter** used in the OSGI event handler
+*   the default path for asset events: **/content/dam**
-*   the default observed path to **/content/dam** for **asset** events, and **/content** for **page** events
+*   the default path for page events:**/content**

 The OSGI event handler intercepts the events according to these values and then maps the OSGI events to the Adobe I/O Event Model before forwarding them to Adobe I/O.

-Note: You can also perform advanced configuration of events through the osgi configuration panel.
+You can also perform advanced configuration of events through the OSGI configuration panel.

-To use the panel, search for: **Adobe I/O Events' CSM Registration**
+To use the panel, search for: **Adobe I/O Events' CSM Registration**, or